mrismanaziz/Reforestation/README.md

-## How do you steal a coat?
-You jacket.
+## What kind of dog lives in a particle accelerator?
+A Fermilabrador Retriever.